home

 home (not comparable)

-- to one's place of residence or one's customary or official location
+- To one's place of residence or one's customary or official location.

-- go home, come home, carry home
+- go home

-- 1863, Nathaniel Hawthorne, Our Old Home: A Series of English Sketches ↗,
+- 1863, Nathaniel Hawthorne, Our Old Home: A Series of English Sketches:

 - He made no complaint of his ill-fortune, but only repeated in a quiet voice, with a pathos of which he was himself evidently unconscious, "I want to get home to Ninety-second Street, Philadelphia."

-- to one's place of birth
+- To one's place of birth.

-- to the place where it belongs; to the end of a course; to the full length
+- To the place where it belongs; to the end of a course; to the full length.

-- to drive a nail home; to ram a cartridge home
+- ram a cartridge home

 - Wear thy good rapier bare, and put it home: […]

-- 1988, Roald Dahl, Matilda
+- 1988, Roald Dahl, Matilda:

 - Eventually she managed to slide the lid of the pencil-box right home and the newt was hers.
 Then, on second thoughts, she opened the lid just the tiniest fraction so that the creature could breathe.

-- (internet) to the home page
+- (internet) To the home page.

 - Click here to go home.

-- to one's place of residence or one's customary or official location
+- To one's place of residence or one's customary or official location.

 - Everyone's gone to watch the game; there's nobody home.